greshje/linkage-agent-tools/docs/windows/initial-setup/windows-initial-setup.md

 </p>
 <b>Run the Build Script</b>
 Run the following cmd from the root directory of anonlink-entity-service as shown below

 ```
 .\tools\build.sh
 ```

 <b>Start up the the Container Application</b>
+Run the following cmd to start the application.

 ```
 docker-compose -f tools/docker-compose.yml up
 ```